evannetwork/evannetwork.github.io/docs/2000_how_it_works/2200_services/2240_verification_management.md

 ## Verify the trust chain

-To be safe that the issued verifications are completely valid, the root verification called /evan is issued by an account which is anchored in the chain spec of evan.network.
+To be safe that the issued verifications are completely valid, the root verification called `/evan` is issued by an account which is anchored in the chain spec of evan.network.

-This means, if you want to verify the whole chain for a given verification you take the current verification path and check every portion of the path if the account that received the portion has a proper verification from another account.
+This means, if you want to verify the whole chain for a given verification you take the current verification path and check every section of the path if the account that received the portion has a proper verification from another account.

-For example we take a verification with the path /evan/company/employee.
+For example we take a verification with the path `/evan/company/employee`.

 ![ENO verification](/docs/2000_how_it_works/img/eno_verification.png)

-The verification with the path /evan/company/employee was given to the identity `0xc2300E1bAC9d3f164F65c9c29f11f8F34Bf83Db4` and the api now tries to verify the validity of the verfication with the trust chain.
+The verification with the path `/evan/company/employee` was given to the identity `0xc2300E1bAC9d3f164F65c9c29f11f8F34Bf83Db4` and the API now tries to verify the validity of the verfication with the trust chain.

 To verify this we must get the issued identity which has issued the /evan/company/employee verification for the target identity.
 This information is provided by the API response from the `runtime.verifications.getVerifications`function.
-The result of this function returns that the issuer of the verification has the identity`0x4628Cd53af50192784Fb81470688575d4DD0BB82`
+The result of this function returns that the issuer of the verification has the identity `0x4628Cd53af50192784Fb81470688575d4DD0BB82`

-With this information we can check if the identity  `0x4628Cd53af50192784Fb81470688575d4DD0BB82` now has a valid verification with the path "/evan/company" given from another identity.
-We use the same function as above and get back another identity and doing the same until we arrive at the path "/evan".
+With this information we can check if the identity `0x4628Cd53af50192784Fb81470688575d4DD0BB82` now has a valid verification with the path `/evan/company` given from another identity.
+We use the same function as above and get back another identity and doing the same until we arrive at the path `/evan`.

-In this example verifications with the path "/evan/company" can only be issued by ENO verified notaries.
-The company verification is issued to companies which are verified by a [notary service based on evan.network](/docs/first_steps/power_apps/notary-verification.html).
+In this example, verifications with the path `/evan/company` can only be issued by ENO verified notaries.
+The company verification is issued to companies which are verified by a [service based on evan.network](/docs/first_steps/power_apps/notary-verification.html).

-When we arrive at the /evan verification we now have the root verification on evan.network.
-To have a root trust anchor which issues the /evan verification, the ENO created identities (which issue verifications) on the testcore and the core network which are owned by accounts defined in the chain specification of the respective networks.
-The chain specification defines the genesis block for the blockchain network.
-This specifications can not be edited after the network was started.
-The specifications are public visible in the evan.network github space and the whole network relies on this.
+When we arrive at the `/evan` verification we now have the root verification on evan.network.
+To have a root trust anchor that issues the `/evan` verification, the ENO created identities (which issue verifications) on the testcore and the core network.
+Those are owned by accounts defined in the chain specification of the respective networks.
+The chain specification defines the genesis block for the blockchain network and can not be edited after the network has been started.
+The specifications are publicly visible in the evan.network github space and the whole network relies on this.

 -------

-The following table visualizes the identities which can issue the /evan verifications and to which account is the owner of these identities.
+The following table visualizes the identities which can issue the `/evan` verifications and to which account is the owner of these identities.

 | Network | Verification Identity | Verification Account |
 | :-: | :-: | :-: |